 Penn has an unusually rich synergy about visual media, particularly prints but also, by extension, cinema.
-Larry Silver studies European prints of the early modern period, and Julie Davis studies Japanese prints of the past quarter-millennium.
-Karen Redrobe's courses on film extend consideration of public media to the moving image, both animation and cinema.
+Julie Davis studies Japanese prints of the past quarter-millennium, and Karen Redrobe's courses on film extend consideration of public media to the moving image, both animation and cinema.

 Michael Leja’s current work studies the expansion of print culture to a mass audience in the 19th century, when new print technologies collaborated and competed with older ones.
 He has published on lithographs and the penny press, mezzotint simulations of daguerreotypes, print connoisseurship in illustrated magazines, and photomechanical reproductions in mass market magazines.